 Mexico has an emerging craft beer scene and the options available are increasing every year.
 Unfortunately, there are some factors that limit the sector’s growth.

 Brewpubs are not really a thing in Mexico.
-However, there are a few places to add to your radar, particularly in Mexico City and in tourist areas.
+However, there are a few places to add to your radar, particularly in Mexico City and in tourist areas of the country.

-Cru Cu (Cjon. de Romita 8, La Romita, Roma Nte., Cuauhtémoc) have a tiny craft brewery in one of the oldest sections of CDMXs Colonia Roma.
+Cru Cu (Cjon. de Romita 8, La Romita, Roma Nte., Cuauhtémoc) has a tiny craft brewery in one of the oldest sections of Colonia Roma in CDMX.
 A pale ale, a porter, and an American lager are among their offerings.

 Corona is arguably the most famous Mexican beer.
 However, the mass beer scene in Mexico goes way beyond that, and better yet, many Mexican beers are of excellent taste and quality.